 12KBW has a team of specialists in costs disputes predominantly, but not exclusively, arising from personal injury litigation.
 This team regularly represents parties in high-value detailed assessments in the Senior Courts Costs Office, as well as arguing both technical and general costs points at all levels from the County Court to the Supreme Court.
 As per below, they have been involved in some of the most important costs cases of recent years.

-Most 12KBW barristers are regularly instructed at costs management hearings and on other issues, such as the consequences of Part 36 offers and litigation arising from the Jackson Reforms, including qualified one-way costs shifting (“QOCS”).
-Regardless of the size of the case, our barristers instructed in the substantive claim can also argue the important points relating to costs and budgets, without the need to instruct separate costs experts.
+Most 12KBW barristers are regularly instructed at costs management hearings and on other costs issues, such as the consequences of Part 36 offers and litigation arising from the Jackson Reforms, including qualified one-way costs shifting (“QOCS”).
+Regardless of the size of the case, our barristers instructed in substantive claims can also argue the important points relating to costs and budgets, removing the need to instruct separate costs lawyers.

-Our barristers have, in the last 20 years, been instructed in key cases concerning the enforceability of conditional fee agreements, Part 45 and fixed success fees, the level of ATE premiums, interest on costs, solicitors’ hourly rates in high value cases, and the relevance of costs estimates.
+Over the last 25 years our barristers have been instructed in key cases concerning the enforceability of conditional fee agreements, success fees, QOCS, fixed costs, costs capping, budgets, the level of ATE premiums, interest on costs, solicitors’ hourly rates in high value cases, and the relevance of costs estimates.